Rkydin/rkydin.github.io/_pages/about.md

   <p>I'm a recent Rutgers BME graduate.
 I've been designing with SolidWorks for about three years, have experience with several programming languages, and build and develop hardware using 3D-printed parts.
 I'm looking to fill this page with future projects in robotics and assistive technology.</p>
 </div>

-## What I Do

-I focus on mechanical design, prototyping, and hands-on hardware development.
-My work combines CAD design, 3D printing, and programming to create functional prototypes and robotic systems.

 <div class="projects-carousel">
   <h2>Featured Projects</h2>
   <div class="carousel-container">